 Lois DiMarzio: I came up with the Tri-state K-9 Response Team to honor the memories of all the people that were lost on 9/11. … We’re here hoping that they’ll allow us to go into the reflecting pool where all the families of the survivors are, so that our dogs can help bring some comfort to them.

-Deborah Lewis: I came here to pay my respect to one of my best friends, artist Micheal Richard, who died … in the World Trade Center. … I feel, even after 18 years, the pain is still very real.
+Deborah Lewis: I came here to pay my respect to one of my best friends, artist Micheal Richards, who died … in the World Trade Center. … I feel, even after 18 years, the pain is still very real.
 It is as if I am reliving the day again.
 The loss, the pain.
 You know, I feel in a sense maybe I’ve never really grieved because I’ve never got to say goodbye.
 Because it is not like when someone dies, you go to see them at a funeral and you say goodbye.
 I never got a chance to say goodbye.
 I think they found his body.
 In a sense, the loss is still real, the pain is still very real.
-You know, I think for many New Yorkers, we are experiencing that day. … We kind of move on with our lives, but mentally, we never really moved on with the loss of all the people who died—especially their families, who lost little ones.
+You know, I think for many New Yorkers, we are experiencing that day. … We kind of move on with our lives, but mentally, we never really moved on with the loss of all the people who died—especially for their families, who lost loved ones.
 We’ve never really gotten over that pain in that loss, and that is my realization.

 Jeffrey Keating: My brother was a firefighter who died on 9/11.
 And I came here to honor him. … He ran into the local 10 firehouse off-duty, grabbed someone’s gear, ran in, and he was the last person they ever found five months later. … The revolving doors were found right behind him so he was getting people out when that happened, so we know he got a lot of people out.